-As a penetration tester, one of the most important aspects of our work is efficient remote file transfers.
-In order to do this, we need to be familiar with the Secure Copy Protocol (SCP) and Secure Shell (SSH).
-In this article, we’ll explore how we can use SCP and SSH with a master control socket to streamline remote file transfers.
+One of the most important aspects of penetration testing is efficient remote file transfers.
+To do this, we need to be familiar with the Secure Copy Protocol (SCP) and Secure Shell (SSH).
+This article’ll explore how we can use SCP and SSH with a master control socket to streamline remote file transfers.

 What is a Master Control Socket?

-A master control socket is a feature of SSH that allows multiple SSH sessions to share a single SSH connection.
-This means that once the master control socket is established, subsequent SSH sessions can reuse the same connection, rather than establishing a new connection each time.
+A master control socket is a feature of SSH that allows multiple SSH sessions to share a single connection.
+Once the master control socket is established, subsequent SSH sessions can reuse the same connection rather than establishing a new connection each time.

 The master control socket is established by running the SSH command with the -M option.
 For example: